awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 ### Building the Kernel

-Although some host code optimizations can be performed quite well with hardware emulation, accurate runtime information and running of large test vectors will require the kernel to be exected on the actual system.
+Although some host code optimizations can be performed quite well with hardware emulation, accurate runtime information and running of large test vectors will require the kernel to be executed on the actual system.
 In general, during host code optimization the kernel is not expected to change, this is a one time hit and can easily be performed even before the hardware model is finalized.

 For this tutorial, the example was setup to build the hardware bitstream one time by issuing the following commands: